-If you find yourself buying all your hiking gear at a particular store, ask them if they can hang a flyer for your Meetup’s outdoor adventures.
-If you’re looking for other musicians for your jam sessions, ask some music organizations if they’ll share a link to your Meetup in their newsletter.
+If you find yourself buying all your hiking gear at a particular store, ask them if they can hang a flyer for your group’s outdoor adventures.
+If you’re looking for other musicians for your jam sessions, ask some music organizations if they’ll share a link to your group in their newsletter.

-You can also try some more general community-oriented places to share your Meetup details (with their permission, of course):
+You can also try some more general community-oriented places to share your group details (with their permission, of course):

 - Community Centers